 Check back soon as we hear of more Buffets Opening…We expect the Situation to change throughout MAY 2021.

 Will Las Vegas Buffets Ever Open Again?

-Let’s start with the good news, we are pretty sure they will.
+Let’s start with the good news, we are pretty sure they will Re-Open.
 For several reasons, not least they are no more a threat to virus transmission than other restaurants, maybe a little but not significantly, we will come back to that.

 Other Buffets Shut Forever

 With the likes of Soup Plantation and Sweet tomatoes closing their doors forever, rumors started and the regular armchair experts already had the obituary notices written and published.
-However, we feel this is gross is understanding of several situations.
+However, we feel this is a gross misunderstanding of several situations.